Burger King addresses climate change by changing cows’ diets

 According to a recent poll by The Associated Press-NORC Center for Public Affairs Research, about two out of three Americans say corporations have a responsibility to combat climate change.
 The gravitational pull of climate change is increasingly finding its way onto national political stage.

 Potential customers are also cutting down on the amount of meat they consume, citing both environmental and dietary concerns.
-Burger King and rival McDonald’s have added meat alternatives to their menus.
+Burger King and rival McDonald’s have added meat alternatives to their menu.

 Two years ago McDonald’s said it was taking steps to cut the greenhouse gases it emits.
 It tweaked the manner in which the beef in its Big Macs and Quarter Pounders was produced.
 The company said at the time that it expected the changes to prevent 150 million metric tons (165 million tons) of greenhouse gas emissions from being released into the atmosphere by 2030.